-Conferencing Architecture
+Conferencing architecture

-The PortaSIP® cluster solution enables you to provide voice-conferencing services to your customers.
+PortaSIP® enables you to provide voice-conferencing services to your customers.
 Multiple customers can simultaneously use the conferencing service, and each customer has access to their own set of virtual conference rooms.
 In addition, the customer can manage all of their conferences (virtual conference rooms) via the account self-care interface.

 A conference can be scheduled for a specific time, or a continually functioning conference (i.e. meeting room) can be created.
 Each conference is identified by a pair of unique access codes (one for the conference host, the other for conference guests).
-Although multiple conferences can be created on a Media Server, its resources are only used when a conference is in progress (i.e. at least one participant is present).
+Although multiple conferences can be created in PortaSIP®, its resources are only used when a conference is in progress (i.e. at least one participant is present).